csc301-winter-2020/team-project-21-stopgapfoundation/deliverables/deliverable 2/README.md

 There is also a page allowing account creation, although this is also not fully set up outside of the text validation, ensuring you enter a proper email and matching password.

 At this point the client can press the large button that appears to submit a ramp request.
+They can also see a list of ramp requests they have currently submitted, and can click on them to see more details.
+Currently, the information displayed here is hardcoded.

 They are also able to log out of their account, or go back to the home screen with those buttons.
 Information can be entered into the text boxes in order to submit the request, and there are multiple pages of infomation to enter.
 Note that although the back-end is set up to be able to recieve and store this information, this front-end has not yet been tied to it, so information entered will not be stored in the database at this time.